 MeRT Treatment for PTSD: What to Expect on your First Visit

-We will collect your new patient paperwork at the first appointment, and our neurotechnician will complete your qEEG (quantitative Electroencephalogram) and EKG testing.
-This test is simple and painless: We place a cap on your head to measure the electrical activity in your brain and map out any areas which are not performing as they should.
-We also place a lead on your chest to capture the EKG data.
+The first step of treatment is to perform a qEEG (quantitative Electroencephalogram) and EKG.
+It’s important to note that these tests are simple and painless: We place a cap on your head to measure the electrical activity in your brain and map out any areas not performing as they should.
+At the same time, we also place a lead on your chest to capture the EKG data.

-We perform this test right in our office, then send the data to our scientists and clinical teams.
-Along with Dr. Sosnowski, they carefully analyze the test results to identify any dysregulation occurring in the brain.
-Based on their analysis, we develop a treatment plan customized to your specific condition and schedule your assessment period of treatment.
+Once we’ve completed your initial tests, we send the data to our scientists and clinical teams.
+Along with Dr. Sosnowski, they carefully analyze the test results to identify any dysregulation occurring in your brain.
+Then, based on their analysis, we develop a treatment plan customized to your specific condition and schedule your assessment period of treatment.

-Your second appointment, after your qEEG/EKG, is a consultation with Dr. Sosnowski.
+Following your qEEG and EKG, your second appointment is a consultation with Dr. Sosnowski.
 She will answer any questions you may have and let you know more about what to expect during your assessment period of treatment.
-He will also go over your medical history, along with symptoms.
+She will also go over your medical history, along with symptoms.

 If you are traveling from out of town, we aim to schedule your qEEG/EKG on a Friday, then your consultation and first treatment session for the following Monday.

-After we complete the appropriate assessment period and you are noting improvements in brain function, we will schedule additional MeRT treatment in two-week intervals.
-At the end of every two weeks, we will perform a qEEG/EKG to monitor your progress.
+At the end of every two weeks, we will perform an additional qEEG/EKG to monitor your progress.
 You will then consult with Dr. Sosnowski to confirm that changes are still showing on the testing.

 Most conditions treated with MeRT provide noticeable and long-lasting results after four to eight weeks of treatment.
 However, each patient is different, and the results may vary.